MIROC-DOC/model_description/md_en/p-dif.md

 ### Vertical Diffusion Scheme Overview.

-The vertical diffusion scheme, due to sub-grid scale turbulent diffusion.
-Evaluating the vertical flux of physical quantities.
-The main input data are wind speed, $u, v$, temperature $T$, specific humidity $q$, and cloud cover $l$, The output data are the vertical fluxes of momentum, heat, water vapor, cloud water and It is the differential value for obtaining an implicit solution.
+The vertical diffusion scheme evaluates the vertical flux of physical quantities due to sub-grid scale turbulent diffusion.
+The main input data are wind speed, $u, v$, air temperature, $T$, specific humidity, $q$, and cloud water, $l$, and the output data are the vertical fluxes of momentum, heat, water vapor, and cloud water, as well as the derivative values for obtaining the implicit solution.

-To estimate the vertical diffusion coefficient, the Mellor and Yamada (1974, 1982).
-The turbulent closure model.
+The vertical diffusion coefficients are estimated using the level 2 parameterization of the Mellor and Yamada (1974, 1982) turbulent flow closure model.
-Using level 2 parameterization.

 The outline of the calculation procedure is as follows.

-1. as the stability of the atmosphere.
+Calculate the Richardson number as the stability of the atmosphere.
-     Richardson numbers.

 2. calculate the diffusion coefficient from Richardson number `MODULE:[VDFCOF]`.